To watch a presentation in full screen double click the video. To exit the full screen video press the "Esc" key on your keyboard.

 The Mental Health Committee is guided by four basic objectives:

 - Identifying and relating present mental health needs of Schaumburg Township

 - Reviewing and monitoring current services and programs

 - Reviewing plans for meeting the future mental health and social service needs of Schaumburg Township

-Over time, many agencies with which the MHC deals have added a number of social services that are adjunctive and complementary to their basic commitments to mental health services.
+Over time, many agencies have added a number of social services that are adjunctive and complementary to their basic commitments to mental health services.
 As a result, the MHC’s interests have broadened to include concern for generic social service needs as well as for the mental health needs in the community.

 Joanmarie Wermes – Member